RATES BRANCH SOFTWARE -

 -

-Railway has to be specified in the ways laid out as a), b) and
+your Railway has to be specified in the ways laid out as a),

-c) and entered.
-Whatever you enter as c) will be presented to
+b) and c) and entered.
+Whatever you enter as c) will be

-the operator for taking a decision if he has to ask the
+presented to the operator for taking a decision if he has to

-software to apply the Rationalised Route keeping in mind the
+ask the software to apply the Rationalised Route keeping in

 -

-in your Railway with your comments and suggestions to us
+rationalization in your Railway with your comments and

 -